wordpress-mobile/react-native-libraries-publisher/README.md

 **NOTE:** This setup might not work for all dependencies.
 In the future, it might require further modifications to get new packages published.

+## Project Setup

+1. Clone this repository.
+2. Run command `npm install` to install the dependencies.

 ## How to publish an artifact of a dependency

 ### If you're introducing breaking changes to the publisher